If you like this page, why not share it?

 Each year Andalusians celebrate the day that Andalusia became an autonomous community of Spain.
 It’s a day when residents show their pride in their region, adorning their properties with the green and white flag of Andalusia.
 In Nerja the custom is for a “Dia del Pedal”.
 Bicycles invade the town with an official route starting from the Plaza de España and leading all around the town.
 Our Dia de Andalucia page will let you know what's going on and hopefully answer any questions.

-April - Dia del Residente / Residents Day (2nd April)
+April - Dia del Residente / Residents Day (Date Pending)

 This year Residents Day will take place in Plaza de España, near to the Balcón de Europa.
 Things kick off by around 12 noon with the 30 something stalls set up and ready.
 Throughout the day there are various performances ranging from live music to dancing.
 There are also a variety of foods and drinks available from the varying countries represented at the event for you to try.
 Take a look at our Residents Day page where you'll find pictures and more info.